Kristi Noem: Department of Corrections

 In July 2021, Noem placed Secretary of the Department of Corrections Mike Liedholt on administrative leave, and fired South Dakota State Penitentiary Warden Darin Young and Deputy Warden Jennifer Dreiske, after receiving an anonymous note with complaints regarding pay, medical coverage and instances of sexual harassment.
 Liedholt later announced his retirement.
 Later that month, after meeting with prison employees, despite lingering COVID-19 cases, Noem ended the prison's mask mandate.

-In August 2021, Noem announced that the CGL Group, a California-based company, was being hired for $166,410 to do a comprehensive review of the Department of Corrections operations.
+In August 2021, Noem announced that the CGL Group, a California-based company, was hired for $166,410 to comprehensively review the Department of Corrections operations.
 At the same time, the director of the prison work program was fired, and two other DOC employees relieved of their duties.

 The prison work program director, Stephany Bawek, subsequently filed a complaint with the U.S. Equal Employment Opportunity Commission (EEOC), alleging that she was retaliated against for reporting sexual harassment by Young.
 On March 14, 2022, Bawek filed a lawsuit in federal district court alleging that she was fired for reporting incidents of sexual harassment in the workplace.

 Deployment of South Dakota National Guard to southern border (2021)

 In June 2021, Noem announced that she was sending members of the South Dakota National Guard to Texas's border with Mexico.
-Tennessee billionaire Willis Johnson and his wife Reba said they would donate the money necessary for the deployment.
+Tennessee billionaire Willis Johnson said he would donate the money necessary for the deployment.
 On September 22, 2021, the Center for Public Integrity sued the South Dakota National Guard and the U.S. Department of Defense in the federal district court in the District of Columbia to obtain documents about the deployment and the donation.
 The 2022 National Defense Authorization Act banned National Guard members from crossing state borders to perform duties paid for by private donors.

-Fireworks at Mt.
-Rushmore lawsuit (2021)
+Fireworks at Mount Rushmore lawsuit (2021)

 In 2021, Noem sued U.S. Secretary of the Interior Deb Haaland, seeking to have fireworks at Mount Rushmore for Independence Day.
-(Fireworks displays had been halted at the site in 2009 by the National Park Service due to fire risks and other reasons.)
+Fireworks displays had been halted at the site in 2009 by the National Park Service due to fire risks and other reasons.
 Noem hired the private Washington D.C. law firm Consovoy McCarthy to bring the case, with South Dakota state taxpayer money paying for the suit.
 The U.S. District Court dismissed the suit, with Judge Roberto Lange finding that four of the five reasons given by the NPS and Secretary Haaland were valid.
 On July 13, Noem filed an appeal with the 8th Circuit Court of Appeals.

-On March 14, 2022, the National Park Service again denied Noem's application for a permit to have fireworks at Mt.
-Rushmore for the 4th of July, citing opposition from Native American groups and the possibility of wildfires.
+On March 14, 2022, the National Park Service again denied Noem's application for a permit to have fireworks at Mount Rushmore for the 4th of July, citing opposition from Native American groups and the possibility of wildfires.